natura-cosmeticos/natds-rn-samples/AndroidIntegration.md

 ---
 ### Using @naturacosmeticos/natds-icons

-When using fonts with React Native, yout need a `react-native.config.js` file, where you manage dependencies using `react-native link`.
+When using fonts with React Native, you need a `react-native.config.js` file, where you manage dependencies using `react-native link`.
 <pre>
 <b>
 module.exports = {